 Interrupts are an important part of any microcontroller system.
 When an external event or an internal function such as a Timer requires microcontroller attention, its corresponding interrupt will enforce a temporary suspension of the main program allowing the microcontroller to direct attention to its needs.
-The devices contain several external interrupt and internal interrupt functions.
-The external interrupt is generated by the action of the external INT pin, while the internal interrupts are generated by internal functions including the Timer/Event Counter and Time Base, etc.
+The device contains several external interrupt and internal interrupt functions.
+The external interrupt is generated by the action of the external INT0~INT1 pins, while the internal interrupts are generated by internal functions including the Timer/Event Counter and Time Base, etc.